 In 1994, he won The Adventures of Sonic The Hedgehog Watch & Win Sweepstakes, which included a shopping spree at K-B Toys and was covered by the local news.
 Also that year he and his parents also legally changed his name from Christopher to Christian, inspired by Leonard Bearstein, an animatronic character, he encountered at a mall several years before, who misunderstood him and called him "Christian" instead of "Christopher".

 Around the time he was in high school, he became obsessed with another Japanese video game franchise which had just become wildly popular in America, Pokemon, regularly taking part in trading card tournaments at the local book store and Toys "R" Us.
 This, too was featured on the local news, when they did a story about popularity of the card game.
 It was also around this time he made his first video, a project for English class, started writing poetry and stories and created a Pokemon website.
 His senior year he created Sonichu, a cross between Sonic and Pikachu, arguably his most famous creation.
+The character was created for a class project after his teacher told him, he couldn't use copyrighted or pre-existing characters in the assignment.

 On the downside that same year, he was forced to take his mom to the prom because a girl he liked went with someone else and he threw a hissy fit during his graduation for not receiving an art award he thought he was going to win.